Wagner bounces New Zealand to innings victory

-Auckland (AFP) - New Zealand pulled off a dramatic win by an innings and 49 runs over England in Auckland on Monday, wrapping up the rain-affected first Test with 18.5 overs to spare.
+Auckland, March 26, 2018 (AFP) - - New Zealand pulled off a dramatic win by an innings and 49 runs over England in Auckland on Monday, wrapping up the rain-affected first Test with 18.5 overs to spare.

 It is only the 10th time New Zealand have beaten England in the 102-Test history between the two countries.